mannguyen0107/mannguyen0107/README.md

 #### Opensource projects current working on:

-- [GramJS](https://github.com/gram-js/gramjs) is a Telethon client written in JavaScript and TypeScript for Node.js and browsers.
+- Contributing to open source project [GramJS](https://github.com/gram-js/gramjs).
+It is a Telethon client written in JavaScript and TypeScript for Node.js and browsers.

 #### Connect with me: